NCAR/ccpp-framework/test/capgen_test/README.md

 - Dimensions with `ccpp_constant_one:N` and just `N`
 - Non-standard dimensions (not just horizontal and vertical) (including integer dimensions)
 - Variables that should be promoted to suite level
+- Dimensions that are set in the register phase and used to allocate module-level interstitial variables

 ## Building/Running